DFC-OpenSource/ox-ctrl/README.md

     bindings between channels and FTLs.
 It means that inside a device we can have different channels managed by different FTLs.
 ```
+We have implemented a PCIe interconnection handler, a media manager to expose 8 channels, NVMe and LightNVM support for the DFC.

 HOW TO INSTALL AND USE: